Total Pageviews

 B) It is an UNESCO World Heritage Site because of its natural beauty

-C) Home to the Ladin people since 5 BC (during Roman occupation of this area) the locals adopted the rough Latin language spoken by the soldiers & magistrates into their own plus
+C) Home to the Ladin people since 5 BC (during Roman occupation of this area) the locals adopted the rough Latin language spoken by the soldiers and magistrates into their own plus

-other traditions that have been kept alive through the educational system, culture & cuisine
+other traditions that have been kept alive through the educational system, culture plus cuisine

-D) Evidence proves that the Dolomites were once underwater with the discovery of fossils, corals & through the various formations
+D) Evidence proves that the Dolomites were once underwater with the discovery of fossils, corals and through the various formations

 No comments: